Ram Pothineni: 2017–present: Career fluctuations and decline

 His 2017 coming-of-age film Vunnadhi Okate Zindagi received mixed reviews.
 In 2018, he starred in the romantic comedy Hello Guru Prema Kosame directed by Trinadha Rao Nakkina.
 In 2019, he collaborated with director Puri Jagannadh for the action thriller iSmart Shankar.
 The film became a commercial success for Pothineni after a series of failures.
 It grossed over ₹90 crore, his career's highest grosser.

 His 2021 film was Red where he played a dual role, is a remake of Tamil film Thadam (2018).
 In 2022, he starred in the Lingusamy-directed The Warriorr where he played a police officer.
 The film received negative reviews from critics and was huge commercial failure.

-Pothineni then starred in Boyapati Srinu's Skanda (2023) opposite Sreeleela to mixed reviews from the critics.
-He next starred in Double iSmart, which released in 2024.
+He then starred in Skanda (2023) directed by Boyapati Sreenu.
+It opened to mixed-to-negative reviews from both the critics and audience, alike.
+It became the most-trolled Telugu film of its time and was prone to generation of multiple memes for its action sequences and dialogues.
+He next starred in the sequel to iSmart Shankar, Double iSmart, which released in 2024 to negative reviews.
+Unlike the prequel, it was highly thrashed by both the critics and audience, alike.
+It became his third consecutive box-office disaster.

+He attempted to delineate himself from the commercial trappings of Telugu cinema, and starred in the romantic drama, Andhra King Taluka (2025), directed by Mahesh Babu Pachigolla of Miss Shetty Mr Polishetty (2023) fame.
+It opened to mixed reviews from the critics and audience, alike.
+Though his attempt to differentiate himself was lauded, the film ultimately ended up as an average grosser.

+In May 2026, his newly formed production house by his brother, Krishna, and himself, RAPO Cinematics, announced his directorial RAPO23, a sci-fi psychological thriller.
+It was written and is being directed by himself.

 Media image

 Pothineni has featured on Hyderabad Times Most Desirable Men list various times.
 He ranked 11th in 2017, 11th in 2018, 3rd in 2019 and 2nd in 2020.

 Pothineni did his first ever brand endorsement for Garnier alongside John Abraham.